BleuVerty/calculator-gui-win10/README.md

 ## Description
 Create your own **Python Calculator** App using *Python* and *tkinter library*.

-> [!Hint] Tkinter is already in your python's workstation without any *pip* installation
+> Tkinter is already in your python's workstation without any *pip* installation

 ## Screenshot
 ![Calculator Error App](calculator-error.png)